Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Because early detection is so important, it’s smart to see a specialist if you’re experiencing significant symptoms.
 Fairly simple tests can identify exactly what’s going on.

 “Sometimes the problem is something other than reflux,” Dr. Shahidzadeh says, “but once we diagnose it then we can treat it.”

-Attend our free GERD seminar on Tuesday, January 15 at noon.
+Attend our free Digestive Troubles seminar on Wednesday, March 4, at noon.
+Free lunch will be provided.
 Call 1.800.4BAYLOR or visit BaylorHealth.com/PlanoEvents to register.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |